 The next improvement in Strattonport's transportation system came in the 1890s.
 The New York and Queens County Railway, incorporated in 1886, came to Strattonport by 1891 (Seyfried 1950:13).
 It ran a course from south to north along Lawrence Street and the old road (see above) that connected Strattonport with the rest of Flushing.
 This road later became known as the College Point Causeway.
-The project area lies about two blocks to the southwest of the railroad (see Figure 5).
+The project area lies to the immediate west of the railroad (see Figure 5).